PLAXIS 2D + Python Scripting Tutorial 2

 phase4_s.DeformCalcType = "safety"

-# Calculate both
+# Calculate safety phases

 g_i.calculate()

-1️⃣1️⃣ Extracting Results
+1️⃣1️⃣ Extract Results in Output

 # Link a Stages phase to Output